 This category includes detailed information on ESB commitments at the individual bus level.
 Unlike the district-level sheet, each row of this table represents a single ESB, identified by a "Bus ID" that was assigned based on the bus operator's LEA ID (See Table A1 for details).
 This data structure enables us to capture elements that would be difficult or confusing to demonstrate at the district level.
-Namely, the dataset now includes the most recently known adoption stage of the bus as well as the quarter, if known, that the bus entered each stage of adoption.
-It also contains the dollar amount of the award that went toward the bus and toward the charging infrastructure.
-Data that were included in the previous dataset version-including the bus manufacturer, model, type, dealer, funding source, and bus charger information-are now disaggregated at the bus level.
-This allows the user to ascertain the number and distribution of these variables more clearly, especially for districts that have ESBs from different funding sources and manufacturers.
+This sheet includes the most recently known adoption stage of the bus as well as the quarter, if known, that the bus entered each stage.
+We note to which "batch" (see definition in following paragraph) each school bus belongs.
+The table also contains bus characteristics, funding sources and amounts, and bus charger information.
 Finally, each ESB includes the date of the most recent source that we have found and links to the sources of the adoption data.